BCG Vaccine (Immunization)

 Daclizumab: May enhance the adverse/toxic effect of Vaccines (Live).
 Daclizumab may diminish the therapeutic effect of Vaccines (Live).
 Avoid combination

 Dimethyl Fumarate: May enhance the adverse/toxic effect of Vaccines (Live).
 Specifically, Dimethyl Fumarate may increase the risk of vaccinal infection.
 Dimethyl Fumarate may diminish the therapeutic effect of Vaccines (Live).
-Management: Canadian labeling for dimethyl fumarate states that live attenuated vaccine administration is not recommended during treatment.
-U.S. labeling does not mention this.
-Consider therapy modification
+Management: Non-US labeling for dimethyl fumarate states that live attenuated vaccine administration is not recommended during treatment.
+US labeling states that safety and effectiveness of live vaccines administered with dimethyl fumarate has not been assessed.
+Monitor therapy

 Fingolimod: May enhance the adverse/toxic effect of Vaccines (Live).
 Vaccinal infections may develop.
 Fingolimod may diminish the therapeutic effect of Vaccines (Live).
 Avoid combination